PAIR-code/lit/website/src/tutorials/text-salience.md

 changes are also justified because in this new sentence “sometimes” counters the positive effect of the word “exciting”.
-The main negative word in our original datapoint was “tedious” and by replacing this with a positive word “exciting”, the model’s classification of this new sentence also changes and the new sentence is classified as positive with a very high confidence score.
+The main negative word in our original datapoint was “tedious” and by replacing this with a positive word “exciting”, the model's classification of this new sentence also changes and the new sentence is classified as positive with a very high confidence score.

 {%  include partials/inset-image,